roboshoes/grunt-bake/README.md

 The function gets passed two arguments:
 * `String`: representing the template to parse.
 * `Object`: the content from the JSON file as object.

+#### options.basePath
+Type: `String`
+Default value: ""

+Determines the base directory for includes that are specified with an absolute path.
+All paths starting with an `/` are absolute while other paths starting with folder or file names are relative to the include being parsed.

+`<!--(bake includes/footer.html)-->` relative to the file `<!--(bake /includes/footer.html)-->` relative to the basePath (level of Gruntfile by default)

 ### Usage Examples